 We'd love to hear from you.
 The experiences our guests have are precious to us.
 If you have photos you took at Bondi, we'd love to have those as well.
 You can email them to Nancy at email@example.com

 "like" us?
 Please share this with your friends.
 Ah... social media...

 We are very proud of Napster, our tail-painting cat, who uses his lovely artwork to raise money for charities.
+This lovely little creature passed away July 2015, but left a huge legacy, having raised over $12,000 for various charities through the sale of his artwork.
+That artwork, through prints and notecards, is still available.
 Click here to visit Napster's Blog and visit the gallery of his tail-paintings.

-Now sold around the world, he has been raising funds for Charity Since he began his new career, he has been honoured to have his artwork sold around the globe -- he even has a print with the Duke and Duchess of Cambridge.
+Now sold around the world, he was honoured to have his artwork sold around the globe -- he even has a print with the Duke and Duchess of Cambridge.

 Click on the following links to enjoy a 'virtual ski' round some of our 15 km. of groomed track set cross country ski trails.
 Thanks to Altitude and Attitude, North Muskoka gets the kind of winter you can really enjoy.
 Huge thanks to Eric Prince, the creative mind that made this videos happen!

 Click here to enjoy seeing a variety of our trails.